✵ Fall —June 30 ✵ Winter —November 30 ✵ Spring— November 30 ✵ Summer — April 30

 +

-The goal of the Master of Arts in Spirituality is to provide students with an in-depth understanding of Christian spirituality with an emphasis on significant classical and contemporary spiritual and mystical traditions.
+The Master of Arts in Spirituality provides students with an in-depth understanding of Christian spirituality, with an emphasis on classical and contemporary spiritual traditions, so that they can creatively and faithfully respond to the spiritual needs and concerns of contemporary communities.

-To integrate fundamental principles and insights from the Christian spiritual tradition in one’s personal spiritual journey.
+Compare the Christian spiritual tradition with other major historical religious traditions Integrate fundamental principles and insights from the various streams of the Christian spiritual tradition into one’s personal spiritual journey

 Curriculum & Degree Requirements